Maptime030/Leaflet-D3-Workshop/tutorial-d3-starter/README.md

 	<script src="http://d3js.org/d3.v3.min.js"></script>
 	~~~~

-	* JavaScript libraries are often placed in the <head>.
-Though, it is best to place them as far as possible to the bottom of the <body>.
+	* JavaScript libraries are often placed in the head.
+Though, it is best to place them as far as possible to the bottom of the body.
 This is much quicker while loading!